How to dodge more taxes with a Traditional 401k.

 Why?
 There’s something not obvious going on with the tax rates.
 It’s not just the percentage rate that’s different, but also how the tax rates affect them that are different.
 Let me explain.

-Every dollar you put into a Roth today is taxed at the highest marginal rate.
+Your Contributions: Every dollar you put into a Roth today is taxed at your highest current marginal rate (your top tax bracket).

 A common objection I hear is: “Tax rates are at historic lows, they have to go up eventually, right?”
 It’s a fair point.

 All of this can be very hard to estimate.
 I can’t do it in my head.
 That’s when tools are needed.
-So I’m giving you a comprehensive calculator in this article that includes testing the impact of future tax rate increases.
+So I’m giving you a comprehensive calculator here that includes testing the impact of future tax rate increases.
+You may be surprised to see that even if tax rates go up, Traditional is often still better.

 The illusion of the marshmallow test